run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/project-management/simple-agile-management/simple-agile-management.md

     Figure 2 - List screen

-    -   **1**: search tasks with filters of member, tags and status of the list lista (concluída e não concluída)
+    -   **1**: search tasks with filters of member, tags and status of the list (completed and not completed)

     -   **2**: create new list